DanielVafidis/HackerRank-Interview-Preparation-Kit/README.md

-#HackerRank - Interview Preparation Kit
+# HackerRank - Interview Preparation Kit

-## Here are my solutions to the `Interview Preparation Kit` practice tutorial on HackerRank.
+## Here are my solutions to the `Interview Preparation Kit` practice tutorial on HackerRank (In Javascript).

 ###### 01 - Tips and Guidelines